leomakino/learn-data-engineer-topics/gcp/cloud-digital-leader-path/4-google-cloud-security-and-operations.md

 Leveraging cloud technology for your organization can dramatically strengthen your organization's ability to secure a data against newer and more sophisticated threats.
 A collaborative approach with your cloud provider is crucial to keeping your organization's data secure.

+### Responsability Model

+### Quiz
+1. Google Cloud Identity does a strong authentication for data acess.
+1. An Identity Access Management policy is made of: "Who", "can do what", "on which resource"
+1. An e-mail saying: "We have identified that your account is vulnerable.
+Click this link to change your security settings" can bring cybersecurity risks such as Phishing for sensitive data and Malware attacks on files
+1. A Google Cloud's principle for granting access to users is "Least privilege"

 ## Monitoring Cloud IT Services and Operations